jonathan5th/scala-assesment/readme.md

 #Wehkamp Assesment - Valentin Dominte

-This is the assessment project for 'Full stack Developer' position.
+This is the assessment project for 'Java / Scala Developer' position.
 It consists of a REST API for a shopping basket using Scala and Akka.

 To run it you need Java 8 and Sbt installed.
 Use `sbt test` or `sbt run`